-One strategy to get kids — tweens and teens included — reading more is to match books with things they are interested in.
+One strategy to get kids — tweens and teens included — to read more is to match books with things they are interested in.
 These were the sports chapter books that stood out.
-What are your favorites and I’ll add to the list.
+What are your favorites I’ll add them to the list.
 Not every sport is covered so please give your suggestions!

 I would hand this chapter book to any kid who worries about making the cut.

 Mudville is a new classic to me.
 And anything about Fenway Park is popular here in Boston!

 If children, teens, and tweens could pick their own books to confer an award, it would be these books because KIDS are actually the judges and vote for their favorites.
 I’d start with this list for summer reading fun!

 I’m always on the lookout for new series and these two remind me of two other favorites with both interesting character development and fast-paced adventure.